Staying Healthy And Surviving The Flu Season

 We are currently in a worldwide epidemic of influenza.
 I work as a GP in London, and this flu season I’ve seen an unprecedented number of flu cases, and of young, fit people feeling very unwell with it.

-Pregnant women are more at risk of the complications due to changes in their immune system.
+Pregnant women are more at risk of complications due to changes in their immune systems.
 Complications include bronchitis and pneumonia, but a fever during early pregnancy can result in birth defects.

 There are a number of measures you can take to reduce your risk of getting sick this flu season.